Nanook/GrindCore.net/README.md

 # GrindCore

-A compression and hashing library built the System.IO.Compression way...
-A managed dotnet wrapper around a Native library ([GrindCore](https://github.com/Nanook/GrindCore) Native).
+An AOT-compatible compression and hashing library built in the **System.IO.Compression** style—providing a managed .NET wrapper around the native **[GrindCore](https://github.com/Nanook/GrindCore) Native** library.

-Published to nuget as [GrindCore](https://www.nuget.org/packages/GrindCore) and supports multiple platforms.
+Published on **NuGet** as [GrindCore](https://www.nuget.org/packages/GrindCore) with support for multiple platforms.

-This library is in the early stages of development.
-There may be many breaking changes over the following months.
-Error handling and bounds checking is minimal.
+This library is in the early stages of development, meaning breaking changes may occur in the coming months.

 ## Overview